olmoplanio/CeFCall/README.md

 ``CeFCall /c _COMMAND_ _SERVER_ _PORT_ _MESSAGES[...]_``

-Sends a message to the given server using XON/XOFF.
+Sends a message to the given server using Custom Protocol.

 Examples: